manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

 The objective is to program a python code to take a photo using raspicam in gopigo3 robot prototype.

 Follow the procedure:
-- In raspberrypi3: We consider you have your gopigo3 launched included with the raspicam.
-Verify the gopigo3_bringup.launch file to have the raspicam activated.
-If it is not activated, change it, close the process and type:
+- In raspberrypi3: We consider you have your gopigo3 launched including the raspicam node.
+Verify the gopigo3_bringup.launch file to have the raspicam node activated.
+If it is not activated, change it, close the process and type again:
     ```shell
     roslaunch gopigo_control gopigo3_bringup.launch
     ```